ImBLew/crispy-system/x_team_style_guide.md

-# X-Team NN Style Guide
+# X-Team 10 Style Guide

 Code should be easy for humans to read and understand.